joelodom/mongodb-queryable-encryption/README.md

 2. Next I run `create-collection`.
 This creates the encrypted collection with the encrypted schema.
-I can now show this in the Atlas UI (or other tool) and I can also use `status` at this point to show the server-side encrypted schema map on the  server itself.
+I can now show this in the Atlas UI (or other tool) and I can also use `status` at this point to show the server-side encrypted schema map on.
 This is a good time to explain the difference between server-side schemas and client-side schemas.

-3. It's time to add an item to the collection. `add-members` adds random items to the collection.
-Browse to the database in one of the tools to show that the ssn field is encrypted.
+3. `add-members` adds random members to the collection.
+Browse to the database in one of the tools to show that the ssn field and age are encrypted.

-4. Use `find-one` to show that a random record can be pulled down with encryption.
+4. Use `find-one` to show that a random record can be pulled down and show what it looks like decrypted.

-5. Use `equality-query` to demonstrate an equality query on encrypted data.
+5. Use `no-ssn-query` to demonstrate an equality query on encrypted data.

 6. Use `age-query` to demonstrate a range query on encrypted data.

-**TODO: This demo is underwhelming right now.
-I need to make it tell a story.
-I could also add client-side schema validation.
-More interesting queries.
+This demo is underwhelming right now.
+More enhancements are coming, but it's a place to start.
-Lots to do...**

 ## Closing thoughts